tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 ## 4. Pair programming

 - The most effective way to grow as a software engineer.
-- To be an effective engineer is to overcome and a hard block.
+- To be an effective engineer is to overcome a hard block.
-- To overcome a hard block is to go through the code line-by-line and understand the state (data): That is debugging.
+- To overcome a hard block is to go through the code line-by-line and understand the state (data): That is **debugging**.
 - When becoming an engineer you often fall into one of two very risky traps:
 - **Researcher**: Avoids blocks by reading everything they can find on their block/bug.
 - **Stackoverflower**: Uses code snippets to fix bug without knowing how they work.